 In the mid-1990s, Coffin Butte, its neighbors and elected officials worked cooperatively to solve problems related to leachate.
 Heavy rains in 1996 led DEQ to authorize the Landfill to pump leachate into the Willamette River on an emergency basis.
 (The agency later said the rain had diluted the liquid and there was no environmental harm to the area.)
 To avoid a similar situation, the Landfill raised the walls on its storage ponds, sent some leachate to the City of Corvallis for treatment and tried new techniques for processing the liquid.
 Managing leachate is an ongoing issue, and the City of Corvallis is considering whether they will continue to process Coffin Butte’s leachate in Winter 2023.

 By 1997, the Landfill property had grown to 790 acres of which 194 acres was zoned for disposal.
-Coffin Butte was serving seven counties.
+Coffin Butte was serving seven counties(.
 Meeting tombstones regularly reported in the local paper by the county Solid Waste Advisory Committee (SWAC) show that the public was invited to hearings that were held to approve the extension of services to each of these counties

 The second half of 1999 was eventful for Coffin Butte.
 On August 24, 1999 the landfill caught fire, which was reported to have been the biggest fire in Oregon history up to that date, that took hold at about 6:30 PM.
+On August 24, 1999 at around 6:30 PM, the landfill caught on fire.
 This fire, never a danger to local residents, was contained to the landfill site and was likely caused by a ‘hot load’ delivered to the landfill and no damage was reported to any property outside the landfill zone.

 Probably more notable in the long run, on December 14, 1999, after 40 years of operating Corvallis Disposal and Coffin Butte Landfill, the Bunn Family announced they had sold their operation to Allied Waste Industries, the second largest solid waste services company in the world.
 Company President Duane Sorensen said of Allied, “We’re really excited about these guys, they run pretty decentralized just like we do…you won’t see any change.”